getodk/central-frontend/packages/ui-solid/README.md

 # @getodk/ui-solid

-A [Solid](https://www.solidjs.com/) UI for ODK web forms; currently a reference client of [`@getodk/xforms-engine`][xforms-engine].
+A [Solid](https://www.solidjs.com/) UI for ODK Web Forms; currently a reference client of [`@getodk/xforms-engine`][xforms-engine].

 > [!NOTE]
 > The future of this package is unclear!
-Its current state reflects an early spike/prototyping effort to explore viability of the ODK web forms project.
+Its current state reflects an early spike/prototyping effort to explore viability of the ODK Web Forms project.
 As development of the project proceeds overall, it is likely that the [Vue client](../web-forms/) will be be more mature and actively developed.

 ## Install